Triple Chips Chocolate Chip Cookies is one of my fave recipes for chocolate chip cookies. The secret lies in the method as much as the ingredients.

-This was my goal for these Triple Chips Chocolate Chip Cookies.
+This was my goal for Ultimate Triple Chip Chocolate Chip Cookies.
 I literally put three times the normal amount of chocolate chips in them.
 This will be your new favorite chocolate chip cookie!
-It’s super easy to make, a no-fail recipe and uses simple ingredients that you probably already have!
+It’s super easy to make, a no-fail recipe, and uses simple ingredients that you probably already have!

 As for the ‘cakey’ cookie dilemma, the secret for that is with the butter.

 How do I get cookies with crispy edges with chewy, moist centers that have big melted chunks of chocolate?
 It’s all about the butter.